-- Your Updated Contact Information: PARENTS ARE EXPECTED TO KEEP CONTACT INFORMATION UP-TO-DATE AT ALL TIMES DURING THE SCHOOL YEAR.
-This includes providing and up to date home phone, cell phone, and e-mail information as well as home address and emergency contacts (See CONTACT INFORMATION pg.
-10) - 2.
-Your Child's Wellbeing: You are expected to provide the school with any information (medical, social, and emotional) that will enable your child's teacher to work effectively for the overall health, safety and wellbeing of your child. - 3.
+- Your Contact Information: Parents are expected to keep contact information up to date at all times during the school year.
+This includes providing an up to date home phone, cell phone, and e-mail information as well as home address and emergency contacts (see CONTACT INFORMATION pg.
+10). - 2.
+Your Child's Wellbeing: You are asked to provide the School with any information (medical, social, and emotional) that will enable your child's teacher to work effectively for the overall health, safety and wellbeing of your child. - 3.
 Academic Supervision: You are expected to support and supervise the academic work of your child.
 Paul Cuffee School is a college preparatory school, and your support is essential in your child's academic success.
 Make sure that your child's homework is completed by the time she/he leaves for school every morning.
 You must also come to Parent/Teacher Conferences and stay in communication with your child's teacher during the school year.
 We expect that all families will be equal partners in their child's education.